cczona/code-of-conduct-diffinator/README.md

 ===

 ## Why
 Ability to explore programming conference codes of conduct -- how they derive, adapt, and inspire others -- gives us valuable insights; as programming conference organizers who seek create a code and refine it, as community members who are held accountable for upholding it, and as sponsors who evaluate whether to support it.

 Exploring a spectrum of approaches, and their nuances of language, gives us insights into conferences' values, vision, and expectations.

+**IMPORTANT: Inclusion of a particular code of conduct is neither intended as endorsement nor disapproval.
+A dataset of varied examples gives everyone a useful basis for more thoughtful conversations.
+You can help add to the conversation by contributing pull requests for additional programming conferences and organizations.**

 ## Usage